 Developer of the multilingual Morse course and practice website "Learn CW Online", http://lcwo.net/ and author of various ham radio programs, e.g. ebook2cw, a popular text to CW converter.

-Other than my regular activities as DJ1YFK and DL1A, and semi-regular activities as SP/DJ1YFK from near Warsaw, you might have heard me with one of the following calls:
+Other than my regular activities as DJ5CW and DF0HSC, and semi-regular activities as SO5CW from near Warsaw (KO01), you might have heard me with one of the following calls:

 Happy owner and builder of Elecraft K2 #5054, owner of a second hand K1.

-Linux/Unix, programming (mostly ham related software in Perl, C and Go), foreign languages, veganism and reading.
+Linux/Unix, programming (mostly ham related software in Perl, PHP, C and Go), foreign languages, veganism (cooking and baking; environmental, ethical and health aspects) and reading.